Book review of To Build a Castle by Vladimir Bukovsky

 This dream of absolute, universal equality is amazing, terrifying, and inhuman.
 And the moment it captures people’s minds, the result is mountains of corpses and rivers of blood, accompanied by attempts to straighten the stooped and shorten the tall.

 It turned out that if one man exceeded the target, the target would be raised for all of them the following month, and they would have to work twice as hard for exactly the same money.
 We quickly fell into the style of their work.

 And a farm, where he saw women planting rotten potatoes that would never grow and loudly cursing Khrushchev at every step:

 The peasants explained to us that they were paid for every ton of potatoes planted, so what was harvested didn’t interest them.

 Why not just quit and find something more constructive to do?

 We were amazed to discover that the state farm workers were unable to resign or leave the farm, since they weren’t allowed to hold their own internal passports . . .

 For this reason, boys dreamed of joining the military and girls of marrying a townie.
 It was the only way out.
-Echoes of Eritrea there – while every communist system follows its own vernacular style, there are obviously parallels wherever it is tried.
+Echoes of other communist countries there – while every communist system follows its own vernacular style, there are obviously parallels wherever it is tried.

 [Edit: also echoes of our own, nascent internal passport system which will begin but not end with vaccine certification.]